bkZhu/epidemic-propagation-simulator/README.md

 ![image](https://github.com/bkZhu/epidemic-propagation-simulator/blob/main/images/move_state.png)

-we can see that the infector go to the shopping martket and one healthy person stay with him.
+we can see that the infector goes to the shopping market and one healthy person stays with him.
-After serval minutes, the healthy person go out.
-Meanwhile, the system will stored a string of "student5(name),1(place_id),0(days),168(in_time),251(out_time)" in List<string>.
+After serval minutes, the healthy person goes out.
+Meanwhile, the system stores a string of "student5(name),1(place_id),0(days),168(in_time),251(out_time)" in List<string>.

 ![image](https://github.com/bkZhu/epidemic-propagation-simulator/blob/main/images/move_state2.png)
 ![image](https://github.com/bkZhu/epidemic-propagation-simulator/blob/main/images/info.png)